 The DWP can also make a supersession decision if they find out about a change to your claim.
-They may make a supersession decision if:
+They might make a supersession decision if:

-- you are sanctioned and your benefits are reduced or stopped
+- you're sanctioned and your benefits are reduced or stopped

 - the law changes

-- they are given new medical information that changes your benefit decision.
+- they're given new medical information that changes your benefit decision.

 Which decisions can be changed by supersession?

-You can ask for a decision to be changed by supersession or a decision maker can decide that it needs to be changed without you asking.
-The law says that a decision maker must show there are grounds to change the decision.
+You can ask for a decision to be changed by supersession or the DWP can decide that it needs to be changed without you asking.
+The law says that the DWP must show there are grounds to change the decision.

 Decisions which can be changed include: